forgxyz/dashboard-dl/README.md

 # Dashboard Download Tool

-A Python tool to download and preserve Flipside Crypto Data Studio dashboards.
+A Python tool to download and preserve Flipside Crypto Data Studio dashboard artifacts.
+This script extracts sql queries, the latest cached resultset, chart configurations and text blocks and builds a description markdown file, as well as logging the queries and results for use in Snowflake.

 ---